Terror & tourism: Xinjiang eases its grip, but fear remains

-Four years after Beijing launched a brutal crackdown that swept up to a million or more Uyghurs and other mostly Muslim minorities into detention camps and prisons, its control of China’s far west Xinjiang region has entered a new era.
-Chinese authorities have scaled back many of the most visible aspects of the region’s high-tech police state.

-The razor wire that once ringed public buildings in Xinjiang is nearly all gone.
-Gone, too, are the armored personnel carriers and many surveillance cameras.
-Uyghur teenage boys, once a rare sight, now flirt with girls over pounding dance music at rollerblading rinks.
+XINJIANG, China (AP) — The razor wire that once ringed public buildings in China’s far northwestern Xinjiang region is nearly all gone.

-But there is no doubt about who rules, and evidence of the terror of the last four years is everywhere.
-It’s seen in the fear that was ever-present, just below the surface, on two rare trips to Xinjiang I made for The Associated Press, one on a state-guided tour.

 A bike seller’s eyes widened in alarm when he learned I was a foreigner.
 He picked up his phone and began dialing the police.